 2. Order in Pizza one night

-One of my favorite travel tips for moms is to order pizza in one night!
+One of my personal favorite travel tips for moms is to order pizza in one night!
 Dinner out on vacation can get so expensive for a family!
 It can also be exhausting after a long day.
 One of the things I look forward to on each vacation is ordering pizza in and eating it in my pjs.

 You don’t have to get ready or spend big bucks.
 This is usually our cheapest meal on vacation and I usually over order so that we will purposefully have leftovers.
 I always check out a few pizza websites and go with the one for the best coupon or deal for even more savings.

-Reader Summer Q. sent this beautiful tip into us and we LOVE it!!
+Summer sent this tip into us and we LOVE it!!
 Summer says to grab an inexpensive cosmetic or toiletry bag and fill it with snacks.
 You can stash a variety of your kids favorite snacks in a cosmetic or toiletry bag with clear pockets and everything will be neat and tidy.

-Items like gummies, granola bars, and goldfish are great options for this idea but the sky is the limit and of course based on what your kiddo like.
+Items like gummies, granola bars, and goldfish are great options for this idea but the sky is the limit and of course based on what your kiddos like.
 You can even repurpose one of your old cosmetic/toiletry bags after a good wash or hit the dollar tree for a cheap fix AND some cheap snacks to fill it up!
 Here is a great example from Amazon.

-4. Pack a cooler
+4. Take your cooler

 I usually throw in some bottle waters, juice boxes, and sodas and I can’t tell you how many times I have been so glad I did.
 If you aren’t planning to use the cooler on the way down then stuff beach toys or other items in there to consolidate and save space.